ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ Additionally we would have to implement retrieval of items

-^ Notification of data invalidation
+^ Notification of invalidation for entire data set

+^ No support for data range invalidation or diffing

 ---

-# Paging 📄
+# Pagination 📄

 ^ How would you handle infinite scrolling with a list view?

+^ Many solutions would opt for a next button at the bottom of the list

+^ Could be achieved with a scroll listener

 ---